-The basic F2424 unit comprises 8 analog inputs (12-bit, 0-5VDC), 4 analog outputs (10-bit, 0-5V DC), 24 digital Inputs, and 24 digital outputs.
-12 of the digital outputs (5 to 16) can each sink up to 8A peak and 4A continuous, 24VDC current from the load and can be used to drive up to 3 small stepper motors directly - saving you the expense of buying separate stepper motor drivers!
+All 16 of the digital outputs can each sink up to 4A peak and 1A continuous, 24VDC current from the load and can be used to drive up to 3 small stepper motors directly - saving you the expense of buying separate stepper motor drivers!
 In addition, 6 of the digital inputs can be used for decoding and measuring pulses received from up to 3 digital encoders, allowing you to measure position and velocity of a moving object in real time.
 10 of the digital inputs can also be defined as interrupt inputs, allowing fast events to be handled in the shortest possible time and to not be constrained by the program scan time.

-The F2424 is expandable up to a total of 128 digital inputs and 128 digital outputs using optional expansion modules EXP1616R and EXP4040.
-It has one RS232 port and two RS485 ports; all of them are conversant in MODBUS protocol.
-The built-in LCD port allows for a simple interface to industry-standard LCD modules from 8 characters to 80 characters.
+The EZWire1616 is expandable up to a total of 128 digital inputs and 128 digital outputs using optional expansion modules EXP1616R and EXP2424.
+It has two RS232 ports (one male DB9 and one Female DB9) and one RS485 port; all of them are conversant in MODBUS protocols.
+Note that there is no built-in LCD port as on the Fx and FMD PLCs.